Tuesday, January 4, 2022

 Jane HODGSON died in April 1743 as recorded in the Whitby Anglican Parish Register as the wife of Joseph HARRISON, husbandman, Whitby.
 Now, the description of Joseph HARRISON as a husbandman is interesting.
 This essentially describes a tenant farmer but we know that he had purchased his farm in Tranmire in 1738 and so should have been described as a yeoman.
 Even though this was in secret, given his Roman Catholic faith, it was not in Whitby township.
 So, was he actually a tenant farmer on a farm in Whitby township at the same time he also owned - and was presumably renting out - the farm in Tranmire?
 What makes this even more mysterious is that he was clearly living in Tranmire in 1741 when his daughter Dorothy died as stated in the same Whitby Anglican parish register.
 If he was indeed renting a farm in Whitby Township it might explain the listing in the 1767 recusant list where it stated that he was living in Newton Mulgrave Township for 12 years (that is since 1755).
 This however raises another question.
 If he already owned a farm why was he not farming it and instead renting a farm in another location?

 Joseph HARRISON of Low Whins (the one on the right) died and was buried at Egton on April 18, 1780.
-His will dated February 18, 1780, and passed almost exactly one year later on April 7, 1781 lists his three children; as well as stating that his son Henry had "four children"; his son Joseph had "seven children" and his daughter Elizabeth's married name was GARBUT; as well as stating that he had a brother John HARRISON.
+His will dated February 18, 1780, and passed almost exactly one year later on April 7, 1781 lists his three living children; as well as stating that his son Henry had "four children"; his son Joseph had "seven children" and his daughter Elizabeth's married name was GARBUT; as well as stating that he had a brother John HARRISON.
 The following bequests were granted by his will: Both Henry and Joseph are given the farms they currently occupied in Tranmire in the township of Newton Mulgrave (Joseph Harrison Jr at High Whins and Henry Harrison at Low Whins).
 Their living children were to be given £5 each when they "attain the ages" of 21 years.
 Henry was further granted £15 owed to his father Joseph by his brother John.
 Elizabeth GARBUT, his daughter, is granted £1.
 Joseph Jr.'s daughter Mary is specifically mentioned and left a bed.

 Joseph and Jane had four known children: